Continuing Education Activity

 Since cerebral salt wasting (CSW) is still a debated condition, its exact incidence and prevalence may be hard to pin down.
 Cerebral salt wasting is most commonly seen after aneurysmal subarachnoid hemorrhage but can be seen after other insults to the central nervous system.
 Other conditions in which cerebral salt wasting has been reported include: after surgery for a pituitary tumor or acoustic neuroma or calvarial remodeling, glioma, infections including tuberculous meningitis and viral meningitis, metastatic carcinoma, and cranial trauma.

 Some have calculated that cerebral salt wasting accounts for up to one-quarter of severe hyponatremia after aneurysmal subarachnoid hemorrhage.
 The incidence of cerebral salt wasting for other CNS insults is mostly reported as case reports.
-The incidence and prevalence of cerebral salt wasting outside of patients with CNS insult is not reliably reported.
+The incidence and prevalence of cerebral salt wasting outside of patients with CNS insult are not reliably reported.

 The true etiology of cerebral salt wasting (CSW) remains an area of debate and research.
 As noted, some argue cerebral salt wasting does not exist and is a form of SIADH.

-There are two current theories for the etiology of cerebral salt wasting: effect of a circulating factor or sympathetic nervous system dysfunction.
+There are two current theories for the etiology of cerebral salt wasting: the effect of a circulating factor or sympathetic nervous system dysfunction.

 Some research points to the brain releasing brain natriuretic peptide (BNP) after injury, which then enters systemic circulation through a disrupted blood-brain barrier.
 The BNP acts on the collecting ducts of the renal tubules to inhibit sodium reabsorption as well as decrease the release of renin.